Briggsc28/briggsc28.github.io/_posts/2016-05-18-First-Angular-Hack-Day-Brisbane.md

   creditlink: https://twitter.com/ChrisBriggsy
 ---

-Rounding up the first ever series of Angular Hack Days, was Angular Hack Day Brisbane, after the previous events had packed out our venues, it was very encouraging to see Brisbane, my home town do the same.
+Rounding up the first ever series of Angular Hack Days in Brisbane, after the previous packed out events.
+It was very encouraging to see the same in Brisbane, my home town.
 <br><br>
 ![Attendees](/images/AngularHackDayBrisbaneWinner2016Attendees.jpg)
 <br><br>